Cfenton07/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
-I am going to install AWS CLI for my GitPod when it launches
+### I am going to install AWS CLI for my GitPod when it launches

-I am going to install AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands
+### I am going to install AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands

-The bash commands that I will use will be the same as the AWS CLI
+### The bash commands that I will use will be the same as the AWS CLI

-task:
+<p> task:
 - name: aws-cli
   env:
     AWS_CLI_AUTO_PROMPT: on-partial